astoeckel/nengo-bio/README.md

 > **⚠ Warning:** This project is work-in progress.
 Everything described here, including the name of the project and the API, is subject to change.

 *NengoBio* is an add-on library for the [Nengo](https://nengo.ai/) spiking neural network simulator.
 Nengo is used by scientists to construct detailed models of neurobiological systems.
-Unfortunately, Nengo, as well as the underlying [Neuural Engineering Framework](http://compneuro.uwaterloo.ca/research/nef.html), have some restrictions that can be seen as limiting the biological plausibility of the created networks.

- *NengoBio* lifts some of these restrictions by implementing the following:
+However, Nengo, as well as the underlying [Neuural Engineering Framework](http://compneuro.uwaterloo.ca/research/nef.html), have some restrictions that can be seen as limiting the biological plausibility of the created networks. *NengoBio* lifts some of these restrictions by implementing the following:

-* **Natively mark neurons as either excitatory or inhibitory (Dale's Principle)** (:ballot_box_with_check: *Fully implemented*)<br>
+* **Dale's Principle** (:ballot_box_with_check: *Fully implemented*)<br>
   While it is possible to work around this limitation, Nengo usually does not explicitly mark neurons as excitatory or inhibitory.
 This means that they can connect to post-neurons excitatorily and inhibitorily, depending on the results of the weight solver. *NengoBio* marks neurons as either excitatory or inhibitory and accounts for this while solving for connection weights.
 * **Bias current elimination** (:ballot_box_with_check: *Fully implemented*)<br>
   The Neural Engineering Framework assumes that each neuron has a constant bias current being fed into it.
 This bias current is used to diversify the avilable neuron tuning curves, yet is a little unrealistic from a biological perspective. *NengoBio* eliminates the bias current by solving for synaptic weights in current space, effectively decoding the bias current from the state of the pre-population.